 How To Start Your Basic Estate Planning

 You built your wealth.
-Now you want to properly distribute your assets according to your wishes.
+Now you want to distribute your assets according to your wishes properly.

-Provide a plan for your family, make sure your assets go where you intend them to go and that the person you expect to be executor of your will, will be the one responsible for administering your estate will, in fact, be that person.
+Carry out estate planning for your family, make sure your assets go where you intend them to go and that the person you expect to be the executor of your will, will be the one responsible for administering your estate will be that person.
 Pick your potential executor.

 A Simple Estate Planning Guide In 6 Steps:

-This property will automatically transfer to your designated beneficiary(ies) upon your death.
-One of the most important assets you will need to address is your home (eg. house, condominium, cooperative, vacation home) unless you rent only.
+This property will automatically transfer to your designated beneficiaries upon your death rather than through your will.
+One of the most important assets you will need to address is your home (e.g., house, condominium, cooperative, vacation home) unless you rent only.

-Your nonprobate property are assets that transferred to survivors by contract based on your designated beneficiary.
+Your non-probate property is an asset that will transfer to survivors by contract based on your designated beneficiary.
 Name beneficiaries for all of the assets that you can.